teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 Figure 4: GECAD

+The datasets are used as follows.
+Historical PV generation data from UNICAMP and data are employed to train PV generative models.
+Synthetic PV power data is obtained using the generative model, and the weather features from the GECAD dataset.
+Finally, the synthetic PV data and weather features are used to train a day-ahead PV power forecasting model.

+## Workflow

 ## Experiments, Results and Discussion

-As a first step, a code available in a GitHub repository made by the authors of the reference paper is used to implement the NF.
+As a first step, a code available in a [GitHub repository](https://github.com/jonathandumas/generative-models) made by the authors of the [reference paper](https://doi.org/10.1016/j.apenergy.2021.117871) is used to implement the NF.
 Here, some difficulties emerged, such as understanding the code developed by its authors and adapting it for use with the UNICAMP dataset.
-In this phase, the code was simplified by removing the other generative models proposed in the reference paper and functions that were not interesting to our proposal.
-The load data generation code of that paper was adapted to generate the PV curves of our dataset, given that the reference paper uses the PV of three different zones while the load model is only one.
+In this phase, the code was simplified by removing the other generative models proposed in the [reference paper](https://doi.org/10.1016/j.apenergy.2021.117871) and functions that were not interesting to our proposal.
+The load data generation code of that paper was adapted to generate the PV curves of our dataset, given that the [reference paper](https://doi.org/10.1016/j.apenergy.2021.117871) uses the PV of three different zones while the load model is only one.
 The UNICAMP data pre-processing included resampling the features every hour.
 This adaptation to the UNICAMP dataset required the optimization of the hyperparameters of the NF model.
 Therefore, the hyperparameters of the model are optimized using Bayesian optimization using Weights & Biases.
 Seventy different architectures were evaluated, minimizing the RMSE as an objective function.
 Figure 5 shows the Optimization history plot, and Figure 6 shows the parallel coordinates plot.
 It is highlighted that the best model was obtained in iteration 69 and will be used to generate the synthetic data from the GECAD database.

 ![image info](./Figs/bayesian_optimizacion.png)